adityatelange/hugo-PaperMod/content/post/creating-a-new-theme.md

 ---
+author:
-author: "Michael Henderson"
+  name: "Michael Henderson"
 date: 2014-09-28
 linktitle: Creating a New Theme
+type:
+- post
-type: posts
+- posts
 title: Creating a New Theme
 weight: 10
 series: